-Oftentimes candidates don't know how to accept a job offer.
+Before you accept or decline a job offer, there's plenty to consider.
 In this article, we will discuss the best ways to accept a job offer.
 We'll also discuss negotiation tips if the offer isn't what you were hoping for.

 It's a good idea to read every aspect of your job offer.
 Pay attention to more than just the salary.